National Film Awards (Bangladesh): Juries and rules

-The juries are appointed by the Bangladesh Film Censor Board, a department under the Ministry of Information of the government of Bangladesh.
+The juries are appointed by the Bangladesh Film Certification Board, a department under the Ministry of Information of the government of Bangladesh.
 The board members are chosen from a variety of professions; it has previously included social workers, government officers, educators, journalists, filmmakers, film producers, actors, and poets.
 The board also provides secretarial assistance and manages screenings of films submitted for the National Film Award.
 It is also responsible for screening of films examined by the Appellate Committee.

 Award categories

 Every award winner receives a trophy in addition to cash and a certificate.
 The Lifetime Achievement Award was first introduced in 2009.
 The amount of cash is increasing than that of the starting time.
 For Lifetime Achievement it is Tk 300,000, best producer and director Tk 200,000 each, and others Tk 100,000 from November 2019.